Karthik-bhandarkar/AI-News-App-Kotlin/README.md

 ## 🌟 What is NewsFlow?

-**NewsFlow** is a modern Android news application built with **Kotlin** and **Jetpack Compose** that delivers breaking headlines and in-depth articles — in real time.
-Designed with clean architecture principles (MVVM) and enhanced with **Generative AI capabilities**, NewsFlow is where mobile development meets intelligent content delivery.
+**NewsFlow** is a modern, production-ready Android news application built with **Kotlin** and **Jetpack Compose** that delivers breaking headlines and in-depth articles in real time.
+Designed with clean architecture principles, reactive data flows, and cutting-edge Android development patterns.

 > 🎓 Built as part of an internship in **Android Development & Generative AI** — a hands-on exploration of cutting-edge Android tooling and AI integration.

 ---